JithinKS97/dynamic-learning/readme.md

 ##### Component - Explore

 Users who are not logged in visiting the app will be able to view all the lessons, lessonplans and request forums that have been created and shared with public so that they get an idea about the app.

+### 8) Adding simulations and the communication between them and the app

+##### Component - SimContainer

+Simulations are added to the app by making use of the iframe export feature of the online p5 text editor.
+One of the challenges that I faced was the implementation of the communication between the webapp and the iframe.
+Cassie Tarakajian[@catarak] helped me with this.
+She suggested me to use MessageChannel API and it worked.
+Another functionalitya I wanted to add was the ability to save the state of the simulations.
+This can be achieved by alloting a Javascript object for each of the simulation in the database.
+The Javascript object can be saved and loaded using MessageChannel.

 #### Above are the main React Components of the app and the you can find the other React Components in the'client/ui/components' folder.